 Lt.
 Tuck Pendleton – I don’t get it.
 I get a little drunk, I make an ass out of myself… What’s the big deal?

 Of course, the movie will never win any awards for emotional depth, and our two protagonists are little more than caricatures.
 The archetypal hero of the picture is Tuck Pendleton, an army lieutenant with a little of the Han Solo about him.
 Pendleton has suffered an injury that keeps him away from the pilot seat and has turned to the bottle as a consequence.
 Rude, arrogant, and drunk at the most inopportune of moments, Tuck is looked down upon by his straight-edged colleagues, and his reckless behaviour has given the love of his life reason to leave for good.

 The second of our buddy combo is a weedy little dweeb named Jack Putter.
-Jack works at a supermarket where his clumsy advances towards resident slut Wendy go largely unnoticed.
-His main problem is his hypochondria, a condition so severe he practically lives in his doctor’s surgery, and is regularly plagued by nightmares in which elderly women pull guns on him for overcharging them at the till.
-The boy is a go nowhere loser.
+Jack works as a cashier at a supermarket, where his clumsy advances towards resident slut, Wendy, go largely unnoticed.
+His main problem is his hypochondria, a condition so severe he practically lives in his doctor’s surgery, and is regularly plagued by nightmares in which elderly customers pull guns on him for overcharging them.

 Jack Putter – H-how do you treat that?

 Well the medieval remedy was to flay the skin off your body with brands of fire.
 I have no idea what the current technique is. – Dr. Greenbush